SeanaParker/Life-Expectancy-Trends-Key-Health-and-Economic-Insights-2007-2022/README.md

 ## Executive Summary

-Over the past 15 years, global life expectancy has increased by 7.30%, rising from 66.75 to 71.62 years, while adult mortality rates have generally declined by 13.3%, reflecting improvements in healthcare and disease prevention.
-Countries with higher GDP tend to experience longer life expectancy, with high-GDP nations averaging 74 years compared to 65 years in lower-GDP countries.
-Developed nations, with an average life expectancy of 79 years, consistently outpace developing nations at 67 years, highlighting the impact of economic stability and healthcare access.
-While BMI and life expectancy exhibit some correlation, additional factors such as healthcare quality and lifestyle behaviors play a significant role.
+Global life expectancy has risen by 7.3% over the past 15 years, reaching 71.62 years, while adult mortality rates have declined by 13.3%, reflecting improvements in healthcare and disease prevention.
+Economic status remains a major predictor of life expectancy, with high-GDP nations averaging 74 years, compared to 65 years in lower-GDP countries, and developed countries (79 years) consistently outpacing developing ones (67 years).
+While BMI shows some correlation with life expectancy, healthcare quality and economic strength appear to have a far greater impact.
+Addressing disparities in healthcare access and economic growth could further improve global health and reduce mortality gaps.

 ## Insights Deep Dive